John Olsen: Consul-General in Los Angeles and New York

+After politics

 Football administration

 Olsen was appointed chairman of the South Australian Football Commission in 2010.
 He played a role in the negotiations to move football from Football Park to Adelaide Oval.
 He served as president of the South Australian National Football League (SANFL) from 2014 to 2020.
 He is a life member of the West Adelaide Football Club with whom he was the number-one ticket holder for 17 years.

-Olsen is presently the Deputy Chairman of the Adelaide Oval Stadium Management Authority.
+Olsen has been deputy chairman of the Adelaide Oval Stadium Management Authority.

-On 13 October 2020 Olsen was announced as the Chairman of the board of directors of the Adelaide Football Club, one of two Adelaide-based professional Australian rules football clubs participating in the Australian Football League (AFL).
+On 13 October 2020 Olsen was announced as the chairman of the board of directors of the Adelaide Football Club, one of two Adelaide-based professional Australian rules football clubs participating in the Australian Football League (AFL).